disin7c9/LLaMA_3_fine-tuning_example/README.md

 - To run a script in the background process :

     nohup python script.py &
-    (need to be terminate after training)
+    (need to be terminated after training)

 - To see the process: